 The downsides?
 Well you could end up with two vehicles instead of one, or something heavy to tow and store.
 Then there’s the cost, the depreciation, the cost, the cost.
 So, if you’re still thinking tent…

 The prize goes to Coleman’s Cortes Octagon tent, for having a real, hinged door.
 It can also be used as a screenhouse/gazebo without the inner tent and looks cool.
-You can find more in our quick-pitch tent feature.
+You can find plenty more in our quick-pitch tent feature.